Xifax/yavir/README.md

 ## TODO

-* implement random font|colorscheme switcher
-* somehow unbind ENTER from MRU when working with CtrlP (arrghh!), it breaks quickfix window interaction
 * implement uninstall command for script (restore backed up .vim|vimrc, etc)
-* remove obsolete and unused stuff
-* debug
-* add some shiny things
 * remove all the clusterfuck(s)
-* ponder auto-folding and default fold level
-(as of now, it will fold itself again and again)
 * ponder wrapping for markdown, text and source code